 If your service is not listed please contact us to inquire at 1-800-833-8798.
 Need a handicap?
 All registered World Am participants can receive one FREE by clicking here.

-International handicaps are reviewed on an individual basis.
+International handicaps that are not WHS approved are reviewed on an individual basis.
 The participant may need to provide a recent scoring history to the Handicap Committee (score history must include last 20 rounds).

 The handicap committee meets daily to aggressively monitor and review participants handicaps.
 Prior to releasing scores, the committee and automated computer system reviews top players’ score history and reaches one of three outcomes: